ampproject/amphtml/extensions/amp-script/amp-script.md

 If you don't publish signed exchanges, `max-age` does nothing.

+**nodom (optional)**
+There are situations in which you may wish to use `<amp-script>` as solely a data-layer, rather than using it to manipulate dom.
+The `nodom` attribute removes the ability for the `<amp-script>` to make dom modifications, in favor of a signficantly smaller bundle size and therefore better performance.
+It also renders the `<amp-script>` invisible, removing the need for specifying height and width.

 **common attributes**

 This element includes [common attributes](https://amp.dev/documentation/guides-and-tutorials/learn/common_attributes) extended to AMP components.